 5) Intuition – does the website ‘feel’ right?
 Finally always trust your gut……if something doesn’t feel or seem right to you its best just to avoid it and move on!
 There are plenty of websites out there and there’ll certainly be another site that can cater to your needs.

-To finish.....the majority of websites you will visit will be exactly as they advertise and you won't encounter any problems.
-Like anything it's always a good idea to approach some aspects of the web with caution, especially areas where you are required to give away personal or financial details.
-The above list is by no means definitive and merely points out a few observations made by the author over his many years browsing ;)
+To finish…..the majority of websites you will visit will be exactly as they advertise and you won’t encounter any problems.
+Like anything, it’s always a good idea to approach some aspects of the web with caution, especially in areas where you are required to give away personal or financial details.
+The above list is by no means definitive and merely points out a few observations made by the author over his many years browsing 😉

-Please feel free to get in touch should you wish to provide a back link to this article.....(or if you just fancy a chat), you can contact us by launching a support ticket (open a ticket) with our hosting department - we will try to get back to you as soon as we can!
+Please feel free to get in touch if you have any questions (open a ticket) with our hosting department – we will try to get back to you as soon as we can!

 Powered by BetterDocs

 Save my name, email, and website in this browser for the next time I comment.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.